-This is meant to draw an opponent player away from the penalty box during corners.
+This is meant to draw an opposition player away from the penalty box during corners.
 But players in PES Club Manager can be quite stupid.
-I noticed that corner takers regularly mess up and fail to deliver the ball into the box.
-Just ignore this option.
+I notice that corner takers regularly mess up and fail to deliver the ball into the box.
+Just turn this option off.

 5) Containment area:

-This determines where you intend to contain your opponents.
-It is better to set the containment area as wide (Force your opponents wide).
-This is because attacking down the middle covers less distance and is therefore easier compared to attacking from the sides.
+This determines where you intend to contain your opposition.
+It is better to set the containment area as wide (i.e. Force your opponent wide).
+This is because attacking down the middle covers less distance and is, therefore, easier compared to attacking from the sides.

 6) Defensive line:

-A deep defensive line means your defense plays close to your goalkeeper.
-While this protects the goalkeeper well, your opponents will have greater possession and can definitely punish you if their players are very good at keeping the ball.
+A deep defensive line means your defence plays close to your goalkeeper.
+While this protects the goalkeeper well, your opposition will have greater possession and can definitely punish you if their players are very good at keeping the ball.

 8) Numbers in defence:

 Playing many in defence is essentially like parking the bus, which is more suitable for counter-attacking playstyle or when facing very strong opponents.
 Play fewer in defence to allow more players to join the attack.

 9) Offside trap:

 Your defensive line will try to push forward momentarily to leave the opponent’s forwards in an offside position.
 But I advise against this as I notice that good forwards don’t seem to fall for this trap.